marc094/GitFlowClass/README.md

 Now our ```master``` branch has a release on it, since it is tagged, it will be stored and it will be easy to access at any point if it were necessary.

-But oh, our live release has a **gamebreaking bug!** We need to fix that as soon as possible, in order to do so we need to create a hotfix branch:
+But oh no!
+Our live release has a **gamebreaking bug!** We need to fix that as soon as possible, in order to do so we need to create a hotfix branch:

 ```
 git checkout -b hotfix-0.0